goodloop/autoware_auto_mirror/docs/usage/odd-demos/racing-odd-f1tenth-real-car.md

 Press B to stop manual joystick output.
 Otherwise the vehicle would not move.

-If the car starting position is too close to the final trajectory point, the replay goal would be reached instantly and the car will not drive.
+If the car starting position is too close to the final trajectory point and the looping feature is off, the replay goal would be reached instantly and the car will not drive.
 Looping is currently being developed.